Chippewa Valley Chapter

 The board of directors shall be the administrative and operational body of the chapter.

-The board of directors shall meet at the call of the president or any three members of the board.
+The board of directors shall meet at least four times a year at the call of the president or any three members of the board.
 Four members of the board shall constitute a quorum.
 Board of directors meetings are open to all members.

 The president, board of directors, or general membership shall establish such committees as are deemed appropriate to the work of the chapter.